NeuroTechX/ntx_slack_archive/_announcements_.md

  ><@U302S61V5>  That's what we are doing right now :slightly_smiling_face:

-2/27/2017 7:57 PM
+2/27/2017 7:58 PM

  **c00p3r** :

- >chatops is a very fun thing when you get it going well enough
+ >do you have a notification service for server outages going yet?